Fun ways to introduce Fractions

 Having them write down their observations helps them to reflect on their work and internalize it.
 Great activity – I will definitely do this again!

 - Step by step instruction for how to add fractions.
 This site also has worksheets for a variety of skill levels.’

-- Have your students make their own fractions by typing in a fraction, the computer then makes a graphic representing the fraction typed in.
-They also have a basic fraction game to identify fractions.
+- Have your students make their own fractions by typing in a number, the computer then makes a graphic representing the number typed in.
+They also have a basic game to identify them.